libsdl-org/SDL/docs/README-harmony.md

-HarmonyOS 4.1 Beta1 provides the first API Level 11 interfaces
+OpenHarmony 4.1 Beta1 provides the first API Level 11 interfaces
 ================================================================================

 The use of the API Level 11 interface provides significant improvements in several areas.